Asia/Pacific Studies Experts at the U.S. Naval Academy

 Fangyuan Yuan is an Associate Professor in the Languages and Cultures Department.
 Dr. Yuan came to USNA after years' teaching at the University of Pennsylvania.
 Her specialty is business Chinese.
 She is the author of "Advanced Business Chinese: Economy and Commerce in a Changing China and the Changing World" (Yale University Press, 2003)

 LtCol.
-Brendan Mulvaney, USMC, is the Associate Chair for the Languages and Cultures Department.
-He is an Assistant Professor in Chinese and holds a Doctorate of Law from Fudan University, Shanghai, China.
+Brendan Mulvaney, USMC, is an Assistant Professor in Chinese and holds a Doctorate of Law from Fudan University, Shanghai, China.
 His focus is on Sino-American strategic relations, military cooperation, cyber policies, and maritime issues.
 He is a Cobra pilot in the Marine Corps, and an Olmsted Scholar.

 CDR Masato Murakoshi, JMSDF, is an instructor of Japanese in the Department of Languages and Cultures.